fastoch/Podman/README.md

 Podman uses **runC** as its **default container runtime**.
 runC is an OCI (Open Container Initiative) compliant runtime that is used to launch containers.
 However, Podman is **flexible** and allows users to change the runtime if desired.

+## Podman benefits over Docker

+### 1) Security

+By default, Podman containers run without a root user, they are **rootless**.
+So when a container is compromised, the attacker can only access data within that container, not the host and the other containers.

+### 2) Auditability

+All commands are forked and run independently, you can have multiple users running different commands and still know who executed what.
+All individual processes are recorded and stem from a certain user, meaning Podman's logs record a user ID, allowing for auditability.

+Whereas Docker uses a client/server model where each command triggers the client to send a request to the server (the Docker daemon).
+The Docker daemon is a child of the init system, causing all systemd, daemon, and container processes to share the same user ID.

+### 3) Podman's Kubeify feature

 ---